Naughty (Chaka Khan album): Chart performance

-Following the release of Naughty Khan reunited with Rufus for the recording of 1981's Camouflage.
-Her third solo album What Cha' Gonna Do for Me followed later that same year.
+Following the release of Naughty, Khan reunited with Rufus for the recording of 1981's Camouflage.
+Her third solo album, What Cha' Gonna Do for Me, followed later that same year.

 Reissue

 Naughty finally saw a United States CD re-release in 1998 as part of the Warner Bros.
 Black Music Ol' Skool series.

 Legacy and impact

-Naughty was ranked at number 65 on The 80 Greatest Albums of 1980 by Rolling Stone.
+Naughty was ranked at number 65 on The 80 Greatest Albums of 1980 by Rolling Stone magazine.